Lawrence Block: Early life

 Lawrence Block was born June 24, 1938 in Buffalo, New York, where he was raised.
 He attended Antioch College in Yellow Springs, Ohio, but left before graduating.
+Block is Jewish.

 Career

 Block's earliest work, published pseudonymously in the 1950s, was mostly in the soft-porn mass market paperback industry, an apprenticeship he shared with fellow mystery author Donald E. Westlake.
 Block describes the early sex novels as a valuable experience, noting that, despite the titillating content of the books (rather mild by later standards of adult fiction), he was expected to write fully developed novels with plausible plots, characters and conflicts.
 He further credits the softcore novels as a factor in his prolific output; writing 15 to 20 sex novels per year to support himself financially, Block was forced to learn to write in a manner that required little revision and editing of his first drafts.
-His first novel was a lesbian fiction titled Strange Are The Ways of Love, written under the name Lesley Evans.
+His first novel was a lesbian fiction titled Strange Are the Ways of Love, written under the name Lesley Evans.
 In 2016, Block reissued this novel with a new title Shadows, under another of his pseudonyms, Jill Emerson.

 The first of his work to appear under his own name was the 1957 story "You Can't Lose," for the crime/adventure magazine Manhunt.
 The first novel to be published under Block's name was Grifter's Game (1961).
 It started as an erotic novel but, as Block would later write, "I decided it might be a cut above what I'd been writing, so I wrote it as a crime novel with the hope it might work for Gold Medal."
 He has since published more than fifty novels and more than a hundred short stories, as well as a series of books for writers.

 Block has lived in New York City for decades, setting most of his fiction there, and has come to be very closely associated with the city.
 He is married to Lynne Block.
 He has three daughters, Amy Reichel, Jill Block and Alison Pouliot, from an earlier marriage.
 With Lynne, he spends much of his time traveling (the two have been to 135 countries), but continues to consider New York his home.

 He was a regular guest on The Late Late Show with Craig Ferguson (2005–2015), appearing in eight of Ferguson's ten seasons as host of the program.

 Considerable autobiographical information on the earlier phase of his life and career may be found scattered through Telling Lies for Fun and Profit (1981), a collection of his fiction columns from Writer's Digest.

 In 2005 he was honored with the Gumshoe Lifetime Achievement Award.

 Block is an alumnus of the Ragdale Foundation.